pixelkind/iOS-development/docs/chapter6/loading.md

     }
 ```

-## Loading data using a callback handler
+## Loading data using a completion handler

+If you want to load data using an `URLSession`, you can also use a completion handler.
+This is not the recommended way any longer.
+But here is an usage example:

 ```Swift
 let task = URLSession.shared.dataTask(with: url) { (data, response, error) in